Geometric ergodicity of a stochastic Hamiltonian system: Introduction

-We note that \eqref{eq:system:q=2} is reduced from \eqref{eq:system} by setting $q=2$ in \eqref{eq:system}.
+In comparison with \eqref{eq:z_t:Hamiltonian}, the appearance of the second term on the right-hand side of \eqref{eq:z_t:Hamiltonian:perturb} formally plays the role of a potential, pushing $z_t$ back to the origin whenever its values gets too large.
+Thus, while \eqref{eq:system:q=2} breaks the Halmitonian structure, it creates an energy loss effect, which is otherwise not available in either \eqref{eq:system:Hamiltonian} or \eqref{eq:system:Hamiltonian:noise}.
+We also would like to remark that this modification of the original equation \eqref{eq:system:Hamiltonian} is purely for mathematical purpose.
+The issue of exploring other interesting forms of stabilization for \eqref{eq:system:Hamiltonian} is left open for future projects.

 Following the framework of \cite{khasminskii2011stochastic}, it can be shown that \eqref{eq:system:q=2} is stable in the sense that the solution is bounded in probability \cite[Theorem 1]{kolba2019noise}, cf. \eqref{def:stable} below.
 The stability argument relies on the construction of a suitable Lyapunov function proving that the dynamics is always recurrent in finite time.
-As a bypass product, \eqref{eq:system:q=2} admits at least one invariant probability measure.
-The uniqueness problem of an invariant measure for \eqref{eq:system:q=2} was however left open in \cite{kolba2019noise}.
+As a byproduct, \eqref{eq:system:q=2} admits at least one invariant probability measure.
+The uniqueness of an invariant measure for \eqref{eq:system:q=2} however remained unresolved in \cite{kolba2019noise}.